 A short answer would be the integration options it has and flexibility.
 Moreover, Confluence is a friendlier option for small businesses under ten employees as it also offers a Freemium version.

 In conclusion, to the question, would we choose one or the other?
-To that, we answer that it depends on the preferences and the size of your business.
+We answer that it depends on your business’s preferences and size.

 Confluence vs. Notion